Property Guides · Last updated 2 June 2026

 What Does Renovation Cost in La Linea in 2026?

-| Scope of work | Cost per m² | Example: 70m² flat |
+Scope of workCost per m²Example: 70m² flat

-| Cosmetic only (paint, flooring, fixtures) | €150 to €250/m² | €10,500 to €17,500 |
+Cosmetic only (paint, flooring, fixtures)€150 to €250/m²€10,500 to €17,500

-| Partial renovation (kitchen, bathroom, some structural) | €300 to €450/m² | €21,000 to €31,500 |
+Partial renovation (kitchen, bathroom, some structural)€300 to €450/m²€21,000 to €31,500

-| Full gut renovation (everything) | €500 to €700/m² | €35,000 to €49,000 |
+Full gut renovation (everything)€500 to €700/m²€35,000 to €49,000

 These figures are for La Linea specifically.
-Labour is cheaper than on the Costa del Sol or in Gibraltar itself, but materials have increased significantly since 2023.
-A full renovation of a 70 square metre flat -- which is a typical size for a 2-bedroom in the old town -- will realistically cost €35,000 to €50,000 all in.
+Labour is cheaper than on the Costa del Sol or in Gibraltar, but materials have increased significantly since 2023.
+A full renovation of a 70m² flat, a typical size for a 2-bedroom in the old town, will realistically cost €35,000 to €49,000 all in.
+Get three separate quotes before committing to any builder.

 Planning Permission: What You Need and When

 This is where many buyers get caught out.
-Spanish planning rules require different levels of permission depending on the scope of work:
+Spanish planning rules require different levels of permission depending on the scope of work.

 Obras menores (minor works)

-Non-structural works like painting, replacing flooring, updating kitchen units or bathroom fittings typically only need a comunicacion previa (prior notification) rather than full planning permission.
+Non-structural works like painting, replacing flooring, updating kitchen units or bathroom fittings typically require only a comunicacion previa (prior notification) rather than full planning permission.
 This is a simpler, faster process handled at the Ayuntamiento de La Linea.

 Obras mayores (major works)

 Before committing to any property that needs significant work, commission a technical survey from an architect or aparejador (building surveyor).
-In older La Linea buildings -- particularly those built before 1980 -- issues like asbestos in ceiling tiles, outdated wiring, or structural problems in communal areas are not uncommon.
+In older La Linea buildings, particularly those built before 1980, issues like asbestos in ceiling tiles, outdated wiring, or structural problems in communal areas are not uncommon.
 Know what you are buying before you buy it.

 Finding Trades in La Linea